 A movie marathon might be the thing you need for travel inspiration.

-And if you're still figuring out where your next local escapade is, here's a list of movies that showcase how beautiful and diverse the Philippines is.
-Trust us, you might have a hard time deciding where to go next!
+And if you're still figuring out where your next local escapade is, here's a list of local movies shot in the Philippines that showcases the country's diverse beauty.

 1. You're My Boss (2015)

 A foreign investor wants to negotiate with the boss, not Georgina (Toni Gonzaga), the ambitious assistant vice president for marketing affairs of an airline company.
 Forced into playing the boss, her personal assistant Pong (Coco Martin) is whisked off to Batanes with Georgina.